vahidmohsseni/vagrant-nfs-mpi/README.md

 A simple tutorial for clustering using Vagrant with an application on NFS and MPICH

+## MPI Section will be added shortly after TEST

 ## What is Vagrant?
 > **Vagrant** is a tool for building and managing virtual machine environments in a single workflow.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.